1979 Major League Baseball All-Star Game: Game summary

-In the seventh, Jim Rice led off and blooped a double to right, but was thrown out by Parker as he tried to stretch it into a triple.
-Lee Mazzilli, batting for Gary Matthews, tied the score at 6–6 in the NL half of the eighth with an opposite-field homer off Jim Kern for the first pinch-hit home run in MLB All-Star game history.
+In the bottom of the seventh, Jim Rice led off and blooped a double to right with a high bounce off the artificial turf, but was thrown out by Parker as he tried to stretch it into a triple.
+Batting for Gary Matthews, Lee Mazzilli tied the score at six in the top of the eighth with an opposite-field homer off Jim Kern, the first pinch-hit home run in MLB All-Star game history.

-The AL and mounted one last threat in the bottom of the eighth; Brian Downing led off with a single off Bruce Sutter and was sacrificed to second.
+The AL mounted one last threat in the bottom of the eighth when Brian Downing led off with a crisp single off Bruce Sutter and was sacrificed to second by Bochte.
 Sutter walked Jackson intentionally and then struck out Bobby Grich for the second out.
 Graig Nettles then lined a single to right, and Downing attempted to score, but once again the arm of Parker claimed another victim.
-Parker fired a perfect strike to Carter, who blocked Downing from reaching the plate.
+Fielding the line drive on the first bounce, he fired a perfect strike on the fly to Carter, who blocked Downing's right hand from reaching the plate.
 Along with his other assist an inning earlier, this play earned Parker the game's MVP award.

-The NL took the lead for good in the ninth, without recording a base hit.
+The NL took the lead in the top of the ninth without recording a base hit.
 Joe Morgan walked with one out and was balked to second.
-Kern walked Parker intentionally, and retired Craig Reynolds on a foul pop but then walked Ron Cey to load the bases.
-Ron Guidry came in but walked Mazzilli, forcing in Morgan with the winning run.
-Sutter retired the side, including two strikeouts, in the ninth to get the win.
+Kern walked Parker intentionally, retired Craig Reynolds on a foul pop, but then walked Ron Cey to load the bases.
+Ron Guidry came in and walked Mazzilli, forcing in Morgan with the winning run.
+In the bottom of the inning, Sutter retired the side, with strikeouts of Rice and Rick Burleson to end the game and earn the win.